Quansight-Labs/quansight-labs-site/posts/2019/12/Spyder-terminal.md

 .. type: text
 -->

-The Spyder-terminal project is revitalized!
-In the new release of the project we were able to add numerous features that improve the terminal experience.
-Also, this new version enhances compatibility with the latest Spyder 4 release.
-We were able to develop all this work thanks to the latest release of the [xterm.js](https://xtermjs.org/) project.
+The [Spyder-Terminal project](https://github.com/spyder-ide/spyder-terminal) is revitalized!
+The new 0.3.0 version adds numerous features that improves the user experience, and enhances compatibility with the latest Spyder 4 release, in part thanks to the improvements made in the [xterm.js](https://xtermjs.org/) project.

 <!-- TEASER_END -->